 - International Criminal Law

 - International Human Rights Law

 - International Humanitarian Law

-Professor Cassel has served as Legal Advisor to the United Nations Commission on the Truth for El Salvador; Executive Council member of the American Society of International Law; co-chair of the International Committee of the Board of Directors of the Lawyers’ Committee for Civil Rights Under Law; Chair of the Independent International Panel on Alleged Collusion in Sectarian Killings in Northern Ireland; and consultant to the Department of State, Department of Justice, Ford Foundation, the President of the American Bar Association, and non-governmental human rights organizations.
-In 2000, 2003 and 2012, he was nominated by the US Government, and elected by the Organization of American States, to four-year terms on the Board of the Justice Studies Center of the Americas, of which he was elected President.
-He served as President of the Due Process of Law Foundation ("DPLF"), based in Washington, D.C., Form 2000 to 2012, and continues to serve on the Board of DPLF, which promotes judicial reform throughout the hemisphere.
+Cassel has served as Legal Advisor to the United Nations Commission on the Truth for El Salvador; Executive Council member of the American Society of International Law; co-chair of the International Committee of the Board of Directors of the Lawyers’ Committee for Civil Rights Under Law; Chair of the Independent International Panel on Alleged Collusion in Sectarian Killings in Northern Ireland; and consultant to the Department of State, Department of Justice, Ford Foundation, the President of the American Bar Association, and non-governmental human rights organizations.
+In 2000, 2003 and 2012, he was nominated by the US Government and elected by the Organization of American States to four-year terms on the Board of the Justice Studies Center of the Americas, of which he was elected President during 2002-04 and again in 2014.
+He served as President of the Due Process of Law Foundation ("DPLF"), based in Washington, D.C., from 2000 to 2012.

 LAW70411, International Criminal Justice, Human Rights & Humanitarian Law